marmelab/awesome-rest/README.md

 ## Miscellaneous

+* [Lumber](https://github.com/ForestAdmin/lumber) - Generate the admin interface of your application.
 * [ng-admin](https://github.com/marmelab/ng-admin) - Add an AngularJS admin GUI to any RESTful API.
 * [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI speification (formerly known as the Swagger Specification).